adachille/pali-me/docs/DATABASE.md

 ### Using the Repository Layer

-The recommended way to interact with items is through the repository layer in `db/repositories/`:
+The recommended way to interact with the database is through the repository layer in `db/repositories/`:

+#### Item Repository

 ```typescript
 import { useSQLiteContext, itemRepository } from "@/db";